jandaa/my-cloud/README.md

 ## Setup

-These step by step instructions are meant to allow anyone to quickly get setup on their
+These step by step instructions are meant to allow anyone to quickly get setup on their personal servers.
+It assumes that linux is installed and that you have some minimal experience with networking and docker.

 ### Domain & DNS